 Why do hip replacements become infected?

-Hip replacements can become infected when bacteria gets into the surgical wound, the implant itself, or the tissue around it.
+Hip replacements can become infected when bacteria get into the surgical wound, the implant itself, or the tissue around it.
 Infection can set in during the surgery and the recovery time afterward, but it can also happen much later.
-In some cases, infection can develop without warning even years after the hip replacement was first implanted.
+In some cases, an infection can develop without warning even years after the hip replacement was first implanted.

 Infection is far from the most common complication with hip replacements.
-In fact, according to the American Academy of Orthopaedic Surgeons, only about 1 percent of all hip replacement patients end up suffering infection.
+In fact, according to the American Academy of Orthopaedic Surgeons, only about 1 percent of hip replacement patients end up suffering from an infection.
 Unfortunately, these numbers are not necessarily reassuring; it still means that 1 in 100 patients end up with an infection.
-And some patients are at higher risk than others, including those who are obese, those with diabetes, and those with any immune deficiency (such as HIV, or related to immunosuppresive medical treatments like chemotherapy).
+And some patients are at higher risk than others, including those who are obese, those with diabetes, and those with any immune deficiency (such as HIV, or related to immunosuppressive medical treatments like chemotherapy).
 And any patient who has further surgical procedures—whether related to the hip joint or not—also faces a higher risk.

 As a result, some patients face odds much higher than 1 percent.